-This Copycat Olive Garden Lemon Cream Cake is completely homemade, and is every bit as good as the original—and dare I say, even better!
+This Copycat Olive Garden Lemon Cream Cake is entirely homemade and is every bit as good as the original—and dare I say, even better!

-My little family has been living in Japan for a little over 3 months now.
-While we absolutely love Japanese food, sometimes you just miss the comforts of “home”.
-I’ve been making a lot of Olive Garden copycat recipes lately like my Chicken and Gnocchi Soup, Zuppa Toscana, and Tuscan Garlic Chicken.
+My little family has been living in Japan for a little over three months now.
+While we love Japanese food, sometimes you miss the comforts of “home.”

-The next thing I noticed in all of the recipes on-line is that they all used cream cheese, or a mixture of cream cheese and pudding, or cream cheese and cool whip for the filling.
+I noticed in all of the recipes online that they all used cream cheese, or a mixture of cream cheese and pudding, or cream cheese and cool whip for the filling.
 I knew I could do better than that, so I used an authentic Italian ingredient, Mascarpone!

-Now, I wouldn’t call this an exact replica of Olive Garden’s Lemon Cream Cake, because in all honesty I think it tastes better than theirs!
+Now, I wouldn’t call this a replica of Olive Garden’s Lemon Cream Cake because, in all honesty, I think it tastes better than theirs!

 - If you want the authentic look of Olive Garden’s cake, then using a springform pan like the recipe indicates will help give you the cake’s signature domed shape.
 If you do not have a spring-form pan, then two 9-inch cake pans can be used instead.
 Just reduce the cooking time to 20-25 minutes.